-- Numerous guidelines for the management of gastrointestinal (GI) bleeding, institutional variations in the nomenclature of available radiologic tests, and limited understanding of the technology can cause confusion for clinicians. - Multiple examinations available to evaluate GI bleeding have unique advantages and limitations that help guide utilization in various clinical scenarios. - Radiologic examinations play a major role in the diagnosis and treatment of GI bleeding and are complementary to gastroenterology examinations.
+1. Numerous guidelines for the management of GI bleeding, institutional variations in the nomenclature of available radiologic tests, and limited understanding of the technology can cause confusion for clinicians.

+Multiple examinations available to evaluate GI bleeding have unique advantages and limitations which help guide utilization in various clinical scenarios.

+3. Radiologic examinations play a major role in the diagnosis and treatment of GI bleeding and are complementary to gastroenterology examinations.